 So a quick response just after a buyer wrote you negative feedback, and while the buyer is in front of a computer, proved to be the most effective time.

-Catch your buyer just after one wrote you an unfavorable rating, and you will be fascinated how easily your negative feedback might be removed.
+Catch your buyer just after one wrote you an unfavorable rating, and you will be fascinated by how easily your negative feedback might be removed.

 We’ve noticed a useful fact:

-Most negative feedback is written as a product review, which is inappropriate way of writing feedback according to Amazon TOS.
+Most negative feedback is written as a product review, which is an inappropriate way of writing feedback according to Amazon TOS.
 Meaning, Amazon will definitely remove it.

 What about you?
 How often do you remove these?